New Bounds for Energy Complexity of Boolean Functions: Introduction

-\paragraph{Results on transforming circuits to energy efficient ones :} \cref{tab:transform} presents the information : {\it ``Given a circuit $C$ with $\energy(C) = e$ of with gates of type $A$ then, there exists a circuit $C'$ with gates of type $B$ computing the same function as $C$ with bounds on $\size(C')$, $\depth(C')$, $\energy(C')$.'' }
+\paragraph{Energy of circuits under change of basis} \cref{tab:transform} presents the information: {\it ``Given a circuit $C$ with $\energy(C) = e$ of with gates of type $A$ then, there exists a circuit $C'$ with gates of type $B$ computing the same function as $C$ with bounds on $\size(C')$, $\depth(C')$, $\energy(C')$.'' }

 \textbf{Organization of the paper.} The rest of the paper is organized as follows.
 We start with preliminaries in~\cref{sec:prelims}.
-We show new bounds on energy complexity in terms of decision tree depth in \cref{sec:energy:dt}.
+We show new bounds on energy complexity in terms of the decision tree depth in \cref{sec:energy:dt}.
 Then, we show two methods to obtain lower bounds on energy complexity in \cref{sec:psens:lb} and \cref{sec:kw:lb} using the notion of \textit{continuous positive paths} (introduced in~\cref{sec:psens}).
-In \cref{sec:depththree}, we show energy lower bounds for depth $3$ circuits computing a specific function.
+In \cref{sec:depththree}, we show energy lower bounds for depth $3$ Boolean circuits computing a specific function.
 Following this, in~\cref{sec:formula}, we show energy lower bounds for Boolean formulas.
+In~\cref{ec:lb:dt}, we compare of our lower bound techniques with a recent improvement due to Sun~\etal~\cite{SSWX18}.
 We conclude in~\cref{sec:conc} outlining some directions for further exploration.